 The digital payments sub-sector also saw a record-setting year, with 695 deals worth in total $32.5bn in funding.

 Accenture’s Payment Disruptability Index, which measures current and future levels of disruption for the payment industry, notes that disruption is highest in the U.S, but closely followed by the UK, highlighting a significant chance for start-ups and payment companies to seize the opportunity to provide payments services.

 Over 400 billion transactions worth $7 trillion are expected to shift from cash to digital payments by 2023, growing to $48 trillion by 2030.

 SEG’s reports offer interesting insights into FinTech valuation multiples.
 Their index comprises 99 publicly traded SaaS companies, broken down by sector.

-FinTech companies’ revenue multiples have been steadily rising in the past 2.5 years.
+FinTech companies’ revenue multiples have been steadily rising for three years until the end of 2020.

 The majority of public SaaS companies (on which this analysis is based) remain unprofitable.

 High EBITDA multiples show that investors continue to highly value fintech companies in the market, and are ready to pay a premium for growth even in absence of profits.
 So we can expect to see fintech companies trading at high multiples as they continue to disrupt the payments landscape.